abilian/books/uwsgi/chap-9-2.md

-# Annex: Alternativs to uWSGI
+# Annex: Alternatives to uWSGI

-There are no direct alternatives to uWSGI that encompass all its functionalities, but rather two complementary categories of tools:
+There are no direct alternatives to uWSGI that encompass all its functionalities, but rather two complementary categories of tools, that we will present in more detail below:

-- Web and Application Servers: This category includes tools like Gunicorn, Daphne, Nginx (with modules like Phusion Passenger for app serving), Apache with mod_wsgi, and others.
+- **Web and Application Servers**: This category includes tools like Gunicorn, Daphne, Nginx (with modules like Phusion Passenger for app serving), Apache with mod_wsgi, and others.
 These tools are focused on serving web applications by handling HTTP requests, executing application code, and delivering content to clients.
 They provide the direct interface between web clients (browsers) and backend applications, similar to uWSGI, particularly in environments that use specific protocols like WSGI, ASGI, etc.

-- Process Managers and Supervisors: This category includes tools like PM2, Circus, Supervisor, and others.
+- **Process Managers and Supervisors**: This category includes tools like PM2, Circus, Supervisor, and others.
 These tools are designed to manage processes, ensuring they start, remain running, and restart if they crash.
 They are more about maintaining application uptime and managing the application's operational aspects rather than directly handling web requests.

 ## Web and Application Servers

 ### Gunicorn